Domantas Sabonis: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2014 Gonzaga Rivals Commits".
+Rivals.
+Retrieved April 23, 2016.; "2014 Gonzaga Scout Commits".
+Scout.
+Retrieved April 23, 2016.; "2014 Gonzaga ESPN Commits".
+ESPN.
+Retrieved April 23, 2016.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved April 23, 2016.; "2014 Team Ranking".
+Rivals.
+Retrieved April 23, 2016.; "2014 Gonzaga 24/7 Sports Commits".
+247Sports.
+Retrieved April 23, 2016.;

 College career

 Freshman season (2014–2015)

-Sabonis declined a Unicaja offer of a three-year $630,000 contract in order to play in the NCAA.
+Sabonis declined a Unicaja Málaga offer of a three-year $630,000 contract in order to play in the National Collegiate Athletic Association (NCAA).
 He committed to NCAA Division I squad Gonzaga University prior to the 2014–15 season.
-On November 14, 2014, Sabonis solidly debuted by scoring 14 points, grabbing 8 rebounds, and dishing 2 assists, along with one steal and one block in 20 minutes.
+On November 14, 2014, Sabonis debuted by scoring 14 points, grabbing eight rebounds, and dishing two assists, along with one steal and one block in 20 minutes.
 On February 3, 2015, after averaging 13 points and 11 rebounds per 26 minutes he was named West Coast Conference Player of the Week.
 After a stellar regular season with Gonzaga, Sabonis was named to the All-WCC Second team, as well as to the WCC All-Freshman team.
-On March 10, the Gonzaga Bulldogs defeated the BYU Cougars 91–75 and won the WCC Tournament Title for the third straight time.
-Sabonis was one of the best players in the game with 15 points and 6 rebounds.
-During March Madness, Sabonis led Gonzaga to the Sweet 16 with 18 points and 9 rebounds.
+On March 10, Gonzaga defeated BYU 91–75 and won the WCC tournament title for the third straight time.
+Sabonis was one of the best players in the game with 15 points and six rebounds.
+During March Madness, Sabonis led Gonzaga to the Sweet 16 with 18 points and nine rebounds.
 Gonzaga beat UCLA to make it to the Elite Eight, Gonzaga's first regional final with Mark Few as head coach and second overall.
-Sabonis scored 12 points and grabbed 8 rebounds during that game.
-The season ended with a loss to the future champions Duke and Sabonis was named to the NCAA Tournament South Regional All-Tournament team.
+Sabonis scored 12 points and grabbed eight rebounds during that game.
+The season ended with a loss to the future champions Duke and Sabonis was named to the NCAA tournament South Regional All-Tournament team.
 In his first NCAA season, Sabonis averaged 9.7 points, along with Gonzaga team highs of 66.8% field-goal percentage and 7.1 rebounds.

 On April 4, Few told ESPN that Sabonis planned to return for his sophomore season at Gonzaga, adding that Sabonis never seriously considered declaring for the 2015 NBA draft.